iamhriturajsaha/MEDISCHED-AI/README.md

    ```bash
    cd backend
    ```
-3. Create a robust local environment configuration -
-   * Generate a new `.env` file mapping -
+3. Create a `.env` file in both the Root directory and the Backend directory -
      ```env
      OPENAI_API_KEY=your_key_here
      TWILIO_ACCOUNT_SID=your_sid_here